 To combat this, some employers are shortening the traditional eight-hour workday to six, or offering the option for four-day weeks.
 But even if your employer hasn’t yet jumped on the bandwagon, there are still methods you can employ on your own to reduce stress and help your team take it easy—all while remaining just as, if not more, productive than before.

-Instructing your team on how to find the perfect balance between managing stress and meeting daily obligations may seem difficult, but it’s doable—all you have to do is change how they work.
+Instructing your team on how to find the perfect balance between managing stress and meeting daily obligations may seem difficult, but it’s doable—all you have to do is change how they work to impact sales positively.

 Think about it: They could make hundreds of cold calls a day or carry out a series of spam assaults on your buyers’ inboxes at night, but that’s not going to increase the chances of making a sale.
 And even if they do eek out a few promising leads in the process, they’ll be too exhausted to do anything with them.
 If you just replaced all those hours calling with a select few in-depth conversations with a buyer who’s already vetted, whose needs you clearly know, and who’s in the right position to buy, they’ll likely be met with less stress and more success.